Mesheswarage/Image-processing-basics/README.md

 # Image-processing-basics
-A comprehensive Jupyter Notebook showcasing fundamental image processing techniques, including library usage, filtering, cropping, and various adjustments.
+A Jupyter Notebook which showcases fundamental image processing techniques, including library usage, filtering, cropping, and various adjustments.
 Ideal for beginners to explore the basics of image manipulation.

 ## Topics Covered